composewell/streamly/docs/Developer/module-organization.md

 ## Constrained Modules

-Some modules represent operations on a type which constrain a type using a type class or a specific instance of a general type.
-For example, we may have Arrays that operate on a `Storable` or a `Prim` type.
+Some modules represent operations on a type which constrain the type using a type class or a specific instance of a general type.
+For example, we may have Arrays that operate on an `Unbox` type.

-One possible way to organize such module is to have a `Storable` or `Prim` hierarchy and all data structures using that type constraint are bundled under it.
+One possible way to organize such modules is to have an `Unbox` hierarchy and all data structures using that type constraint are bundled under it.
 However, in general, a data structure may have multiple such constraints or may have to be organized based on some other dimension like an abstract interface it is implementing.

-General purpose constraints like `Prim` can be defined in their own module hierarchy and can be used everywhere.
-For example, we can have the following Array types, here we have organized the types under the `Array` hierarchy rather than putting the `PrimArray` under a `Prim` hierarchy.
+General purpose constraints like `Unbox` can be defined in their own module hierarchy and can be used everywhere.
+For example, we can have the following Array types, here we have organized all array types under the `Array` hierarchy rather than having e.g. `Unbox.Array` for unboxed arrays.

 ```
-Streamly.Internal.Data.Array.Boxed
-Streamly.Internal.Data.Array.Prim
-Streamly.Internal.Data.Array.Prim.Pinned
+Streamly.Internal.Data.Array -- Unboxed arrays
+Streamly.Internal.Data.Array.Generic -- Boxed arrays
+Streamly.Internal.Data.MutArray -- Unboxed mutable arrays
+Streamly.Internal.Data.MutArray.Generic -- Boxed mutable arrays
 ```

 ## Common Modules